specsolutions/specsync-for-tfs-documentation/contact/troubleshooting.md

 **Solution 1:** For the installation you can specify the official NuGet source by adding the  `--add-source  https://api.nuget.org/v3/index.json --ignore-failed-sources` options to the install or restore command.

-E.g. the installation with specified NuGet source would be
+E.g. the installation with specified NuGet source would be...

 ```bash
 dotnet tool install SpecSync.AzureDevOps --add-source  https://api.nuget.org/v3/index.json --ignore-failed-sources